 This shows that there is a trade-off between supported annotations and effort for developing refactorings.
 We concentrate on those annotations which we found to be common in our projects [26]: annotations on (a) class declarations, (b) members, and (c) statements.
-We do not consider annotations on the level of expressions, modifiers, or even individual tokens or characters.2 Although this is a limitation, it allows us to define a concise model and prove that refactorings are always possible within this model.
+We do not consider annotations on the level of expressions, modifiers, or even individual tokens or characters.
+Although this is a limitation, it allows us to define a concise model which represents the practice and to prove that refactorings are always possible within this model.